Introduction

 hairy_line <- total_debt %>%

-filter(DATE >= as.Date("2000-01-01")) %>%
+filter(time_period >= as.Date("2000-01-01")) %>%

-ggplot(aes( x = DATE,
+ggplot(aes( x = time_period,

-y = OBS_VALUE,
+y = obs_value,

-group = VINTAGE, # So that we have multiple lines, each representing a vintage
+group = vintage, # So that we have multiple lines, each representing a vintage

 color = OBS_STATUS # To differentiate between observed and forecasted values